timadevelop/education43/README.md

 I've got my degree in for free and I hate seeing people suffer due to their student loans.
 While people are yelling and protesting, I would like to provide another approach to the situation.
 This page contains thousands of links to books, courses, and other resources.

 I believe these can help you not only to get your knowledge for free, but also do it more effectively by leaving old education methods aside.
-Using these resources any person can outperform any 'prestigious' university student.
+Using these resources any person can outperform any traditional student.

 ## ✍️ Contribute